-The Pennington School’s College Counseling Office has created this resource for parents and students in an attempt to address the Impact of COVID-19 on College Admissions and Standardized Testing.
+The Pennington School’s College Counseling Office has created this resource for parents and students to address the Impact of COVID-19 on college admission and standardized testing.
 We will continue to update this information as we learn more.

 - How will student applications be evaluated in the wake of COVID-19?

 - What is going to happen to the SAT and ACT test dates?

 - With more institutions going test-optional in light of COVID-19, how much do test scores still matter?

 - What else do I need to know about the college search and application process?